 The 88 GT and 88 Formula models had a Lotus derived suspension and were produced in limited numbers compared to the other model years; this added extra value to these cars.
-The extra value of the 88 GT and 88 Formula models can be partially offset during restoration by parts cost ... some 88 parts are hard to find and/or expensive compared to the earlier GTs that use more common GM parts.
+The extra value of the 88 GT and 88 Formula models can be partially offset during restoration by parts cost ... some 88 parts are very hard to find and/or expensive compared to the earlier GTs that use more common GM replacement parts.

 A good bet, investment wise, would be to find a previously restored 1988 Class 1 or Class 2, GT or Formula model ... preferably with a manual transmission.
-If you are planning on driving your Classic Fiero a fair amount, your best bet may be a loaded Class 2 1985, 1986, or 1987 GT that has been previously restored.
-The cost of buying and maintaining the 1985 through 1987 GTs would be much lower than the cost of buying and maintaining an 1988 GT or Formula.
+If you are planning on driving your Classic Fiero a fair amount, your best bet may be a loaded Class 2: 1985, 1986, or 1987 GT that has been previously restored.
+The cost of buying and maintaining the 1985 through 1987 GTs would be substantially lower than the cost of buying and maintaining a 1988 GT or Formula.

 Generally Class 1s are like showroom new or Concours and Class 2s are former Class 1s that show some minor visual wear and tear due to driving miles.
-Class 2s have generally been completely restored due to age more than miles.
+Class 2s have generally been completely restored at an earlier time due to age more than miles.
 Class 2s are still capable of winning a local car show but have some flaws that the casual observer will miss.
 See www.hagerty.com/valuationtool ... for full definitions of all four condition classes and prices for all Fiero models and years.

-If you already own one of these sought after Fieros, you need to determine the realistic condition of your car before you start a restoration project.
-For most of us this will be a class 3 car at best!
-And for many of us, something below a class 3.
+If you already own one of these sought after Fieros, like my red 1985 GT, you need to determine the realistic condition of your car before you start a restoration project.
+For most of us this will be a class 3 car at best; and for many of us, something below a class 3.
 This means that your car has noticeable flaws in one or more of the following areas: frame, paint, interior, seats, exhaust, air conditioning, headlights, suspension, wheels, or some part of the drive train.

-Lets take a macro look at the numbers again ... assume you have a 1985 Fiero GT with a manual transmission and it is somewhat below the class 3 condition of \$6,400; real worth of maybe \$5,800?
-And further yet, assume your target is a to build a class two (2) vehicle that can win a local show and has a completed target worth of approximately \$9,200.
+Lets take a macro look at the numbers again ... assume you have a 1985 Fiero GT with a manual transmission (like I have) and it is somewhat below the class 3 condition of \$7,000.
+It's real worth was approximately \$5,500.
+And further yet, assume your target is a to build a class two (2) vehicle that can win a local show and has a completed target worth of approximately

-Do the math: \$9,200 minus \$5,800 equals a potential budget of \$3,400.
+Do the math: \$10,100 minus \$5,500 equals a potential budget of \$4,600.
 For most of you this is not enough money to build a good class 2 car even if you do almost all the work yourself.
-In other words, you will need to be prepared to spend several thousand dollars more than your budget of \$3,400 and at least 100 hours of your own time to complete your class 2 project car.
+In other words, you will need to be prepared to spend several thousand dollars more than your budget of \$4,600 and at least 100 plus hours of your own time to complete your class 2 project car.

-You may want to consider selling your \$5,800 car and buying a solid class two (2) Fiero GT; from an investment standpoint this is a very attractive alternative.
-If you out source the majority of the labor hours for your \$5,800 1985 Fiero GT restoration upgrade, you will probably be in the range of \$12,000 to \$16,000 for the total project ... selling your existing car and finding a solid class two for \$9,200 now looks like an extremely good deal!
+You may want to consider selling your \$5,500 car and buying a solid class two (2) Fiero GT; from an investment standpoint this is a very attractive alternative.
+If you out source the majority of the labor hours for your \$5,500 1985 Fiero GT restoration upgrade, you will probably be in the range of \$12,000 to \$16,000 for the total project ... selling your existing car and finding a solid class two for \$10,100 now looks like an extremely good deal!